MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

 :::image type="content" source="media/Composer_Example1/E1_Dialog2.png" alt-text="Power Virtual Agents variable.":::

 Next, you will enhance the topic **Meal delivery options** to show the images of the meal choices available in your user’s city by extending your bot with Bot Framework Composer content.
-Go back to the **Topics** page and select **Open in Bot Framework Composer** and then the **+ New topic** dropdown menu to launch Bot Framework Composer.
+Go back to the **Topics** page and select **Open in Bot Framework Composer** in the **+ New topic** dropdown menu to launch Bot Framework Composer.

 Your Power Virtual Agents bot will open in a Bot Framework Composer project.
 You will see the list of all Power Virtual Agents topics in your bot in Composer, but they are not editable.
 The **Recognizer Type** field is set to **Default Recognizer**, which is **Power Virtual Agents NLU**.